samjones1001/bookmark_manager/README.md

 You're going to build a bookmark manager.
 A bookmark manager is a website to maintain a collection of URLs.
 You can use it to save a webpage you found useful.
 You can add tags to the webpages you saved to find them later.
 You can browse links other users have added.

 ## Outline
+This project was my first experience of using a database to persist information.
+I gained a good baseline understanding of CRUD methods which I was able to put to use in later projects.

 ## User Stories
 ```